String of Buttons, Necklace Vine, Pagoda Plant

 How to Care for Crassula Perforata "String of Buttons"

-"String of Buttons" is an easy to care for and a fast-growing succulent plant.
+"String of Buttons" is an easy to care for and fast-growing succulent plant.
 So it is perfect for both beginner growers and pros alike.

 It actively grows in Spring.
 So do care a little extra in these seasons.
 You should also fertilize if possible.
 It is dormant in Summer Months.
-So only water enough to keep it alive.
+So only water is enough to keep it alive.
 It also grows slowly in the Winter months.

 Soil Need for Crassula Perforata Plant